PriyanshuUpadhyay/EthicalHackingProject/README.md

 # EthicalHackingProject
 The project was under internshala's Ethical Hacking training where one had to to test their skills on a e-commerce website.
-The website had major security vulnerabilities resoponsible for issues like user data leak, server takeover etc.
+The website had major security vulnerabilities responsible for issues like user data leak, server takeover etc.

 The repo is a complilation of these vulnerabilites, where they were found, how they can be reproduced and how to resolve them.